OfficeDev/outlook-dev-docs/docs/add-ins/validate-an-identity-token.md

 ### Verify the domain

-You could also consider verifying that the domain of the `amurl` claim matches the user's domain by getting the list of endpoints then trying them in a specific order until you find the one that works.

-To get the list of endpoints for Exchange on premises, you should implement the Autodiscover-match strategy and [generate a list of endpoints](/exchange/client-developer/exchange-web-services/how-to-generate-a-list-of-autodiscover-endpoints).

-For Office 365, you'll need to get the [URLs that apply](/office365/enterprise/urls-and-ip-address-ranges) for your add-in.
+In addition to implementing the verification logic described previously in this section, you may also choose to require that the domain of the `amurl` claim matches the Autodiscover domain for the user.
+To do so, you'll need to use or implement Autodiscover.
+To learn more, you can start with [Autodiscover for Exchange](/exchange/client-developer/exchange-web-services/autodiscover-for-exchange).

 ## Validate the identity token signature